cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

   <i class="fa fa-folder-open"></i> conf
     <span><i class="fa fa-file"></i> boxfuse.jks</span></pre>

-f present, Boxfuse automatically configures your Play application to use it.
+f present, CloudCaptain automatically configures your Play application to use it.
 All you need to do is set the `https` port to the one you want.
-This can be done either in your Boxfuse or in your Play config.
+This can be done either in your CloudCaptain or in your Play config.
 Example:

 <pre class="console"><span>&gt;</span> boxfuse run <strong>-ports.https</strong>=443</pre>